mwlon/pcodec/example/example.md

 they're only 2% as big!
 With uniformly random data, there's not really an information to compress, so both algorithms use nearly the exact binary data size of 781KB.

+Also, if you pay attention to the compression/decompression times, you should find that quantile compression is several times faster than gzip.